 This UPPS has been approved by the following individuals in their capacities and represents Texas State policy and procedure from the date of this document until superseded.

-Director of Purchasing; senior reviewer of this UPPS
+Director, Procurement and Strategic Sourcing; senior reviewer of this UPPS

 Associate Vice President for Financial Services